-Retired NASA astronaut steps into spotlight at Three Stages in FolsomBy: Laura Newell, Features Editor
+Retired NASA astronaut steps into spotlight at Three Stages in FolsomBy: Laura Newell, Of the Telegraph

 As a new professor in the engineering department at UC Davis, retired NASA Astronaut Dr. Stephen Robinson said persistence is the best goal in life.